“Peace and Security for an Integrated, United and Sustainable Africa”

 African leaders are perceived to recognize and understand what is at stake.
 The region has several peace keeping councils, missions and committees.
 The African Union has given peace and security due prominence and it has priority in Africa’s Agenda 2063.
 Unfortunately, despite these efforts and intentions, there seems to be a missing link between the understanding and initiatives for peace and security and creating resilience on the continent.
 Africa remains the continent with most number of conflicts, experiencing almost half of all the world wide conflicts.

 There are several factors that contribute to continuing contentions.
 Lack of proper distribution of resources, failed governance and rule of law, and Africa’s position within and amongst foreign entities remain the overall primary ones.
 Africa’s people and leaders need to identify, resolve and implement solutions that will permanently end conflicts, successfully prevent them and strengthen leadership that will mitigate conflict drivers on the continent so as to achieve sustainable development.

 Peace and security is an on-going and important agenda on the African continent.
 At present there are 21 countries in Africa, almost half of the continent, in conflict.
 The conflicts vary in nature, categorizing some of these countries into either fragile states or others as warfare states.
 Despite unwavering efforts and some progress, lasting peace remains indeterminate.
-The rationale of the African Leadership Forum 2017 seeks to understand what are the persistent challenges to peace and security and what are feasible solutions.
+The rationale of the African Leadership Forum 2017 sought to understand the persistent challenges to peace and security and feasible solutions.